Program Sessions and Credits

-The eight-week summer program is divided into two four-week semesters, or sessions, each of which comprises one course.
-Course offerings include three levels of intensive language training from elementary through third-year Russian.
-Each course is credited at four (4) semester hours; thus, the full eight-week program carries eight (8) semester-hours of credit.
+RLI is a full 8-week program that is divided into two 4-week sessions, each of which comprises one course.
+Students may enroll in the first session to receive credit for one course without completing the second session.
+Students who wish to enroll in the second session, which is a continuation of the first session, must seek approval from the program directors.
+Each course is credited at four (4) semester hours; thus, the full 8-week program carries eight (8) semester-hours of credit.
 Using the Bryn Mawr system, this translates into two (2) units (one unit equals four (4) semester-hours).

 All courses strongly emphasize the development of speaking, listening, reading, and writing skills in Modern Standard Russian within the context of a systematic and structured approach to the mastery of Russian grammar and vocabulary.
-Courses are team-taught and consist of three types of activities: 1) Master classes (presentation and clarification of new structures, materials, models); 2) Drill sessions (language activization, readings, drills); 3) Situational training (role playing, simulations, and the development of maximum numbers of contexts/ situations for authentic language use).
-In addition, each course includes individual work with the Language Learning Center's audio, video, and computer facilities.
+Courses are team-taught.

 |9:00 - 10:20||Class|